nilportugues/php-sql-query-builder/README.md

 <a name="block2"></a>
 ## 2. The Builder [↑](#index_block)

-The SQL QueryInterface Builder allows to generate complex SQL queries standard using the `SQL-2003` dialect (default) and the `MySQL` dialect, that extends the `SQL-2003` dialect.
+The SQL Query Builder allows to generate complex SQL queries standard using the `SQL-2003` dialect (default) and the `MySQL` dialect, that extends the `SQL-2003` dialect.

 <a name="block2.1"></a>
 ### 2.1.
 Generic Builder [↑](#index_block)
-The Generic QueryInterface Builder is the default builder for this class and writes standard SQL-2003.
+The Generic Query Builder is the default builder for this class and writes standard SQL-2003.

 #### Usage:
 ```php